radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/delete-user.md

 To proceed with deleting the user, enter the email address associated with their account in the space provided and select **Delete**.

 To keep the user and exit out of the *Delete User* dialog, select **Keep The User**.
-You will return to the admin *Users* tab.
+The admin *Users* tab displays.

 ![image description](images/delete-dialog.png)

 ## Confirmation

-- If the user is successfully deleted, you will receive a confirmation message, the user will no longer be listed on the *Users* tab, and their account will no longer be active.
+- If the user is successfully deleted, a confirmation message displays, stating that the user is no longer listed on the *Users* tab, and their account is no longer active.

-- If the user cannot be successfully delete you will receive and error message notifying you the user could not be deleted.
-The user will still be listed on the *Users* tab and their account will remain active.
+- If the user cannot be successfully deleted, an error message notifies you that the user could not be deleted.
+The user is still listed on the *Users* tab and their account remains active.

 ## Next steps